druid-io/druid-io.github.io/docs/latest/Batch-ingestion.md

 ### Partitioning specification

 Segments are always partitioned based on timestamp (according to the granularitySpec) and may be further partitioned in some other way depending on partition type.
-Druid supports two types of partitions spec - singleDimension and random.
+Druid supports two types of partitions spec - singleDimension and hashed.

 In SingleDimension partition type data is partitioned based on the values in that dimension.
 For example, data for a day may be split by the dimension "last\_name" into two segments: one with all values from A-M and one with all values from N-Z.

-In random partition type, the number of partitions is determined based on the targetPartitionSize and cardinality of input set and the data is partitioned based on the hashcode of the row.
+In hashed partition type, the number of partitions is determined based on the targetPartitionSize and cardinality of input set and the data is partitioned based on the hashcode of the row.

-Random partition type is more efficient and gives better distribution of data.
+It is recommended to use Hashed partition as it is more efficient than singleDimension since it does not need to determine the dimension for creating partitions.
+Hashing also gives better distribution of data resulting in equal sized partitons and improving query performance

 To use this option, the indexer must be given a target partition size.
 It can then find a good set of partition ranges on its own.